 Because of the way Excel organizes this data, it should be easy to manipulate, whether this means changing your ordering principles (alphabetical, according to date, according to amount), searching for particular entries, and adding or deleting information.

 This tutorial will focus on how to identify and delete duplicate entries … Read the rest

 Learn to how to freeze a row in excel (or even more than 2 rows) using this practical how-to guide.

 When you are working with lots of data on your laptop or monitor, it is helpful to know how to freeze a row in Excel.
 After all, it is often difficult to compare one or more rows with others that you are working on at the bottom of the document.
 Excel’s freeze pane feature solves this problem.
 How?
 You can lock specific rows of data so that they are always visible to you as you … Read the rest

 Organize data by learning how to make a line graph in Excel.
 Present information over time with this simple guide to creating a line graph.

 As you may have seen throughout your various uses of Excel, the program is a great way to store and organize information.
 Your worksheet is meant to lay out all the information you have in a way that is easy to follow.

 But did you know that Excel has ways to organize this information even further?
-With Excel, you can organize your information into line graphs, or line charts, as they are sometimes referred to. … Read the rest
+With Excel, you can organize your information into line graphs, or line charts, as … Read the rest

 Learn how to subtract in Excel with this valuable how-to guide.
 This article will walk you through each step of the process from start to finish.